tomjenningss/deploying-and-packaging-applications/README.md

 `target/liberty/wlp/usr/servers/defaultServer/logs/console.log` file.

-You can find the complete server logs in the `target/liberty/wlp/usr/servers/defaultServer/logs` directory.
+You can find the complete server logs in the **target/liberty/wlp/usr/servers/defaultServer/logs** directory.

-The `console.log` and `messages.log` files are the primary log files that contain console output of the running application and the server.
+The **console.log** and **messages.log** files are the primary log files that contain console output of the running application and the server.
 More logs are created when runtime errors occur or whenever tracing is enabled.
-You can find the error logs in the `ffdc` directory and the tracing logs in the `trace.log` file.
+You can find the error logs in the **ffdc** directory and the tracing logs in the **trace.log** file.

-In addition to the log files that are generated automatically, you can enable logging of specific Java packages or classes by using the `<logging/>` element:
+In addition to the log files that are generated automatically, you can enable logging of specific Java packages or classes by using the **<logging/>** element:

-Add the logging feature into the `server.xml`
+Add the logging feature into the **server.xml**

 ```
 <logging traceSpecification="com.ibm.ws.microprofile.health.*=all" />
 ```

-The `component` element is a Java package or class, and the `level` element is one of the following logging levels:
+The **component** element is a Java package or class, and the **level** element is one of the following logging levels:

-`off`, `fatal`, `severe`, `warning`, `audit`, `info`, `config`, `detail`, `fine`, `finer`, `finest`, `all`.
+**off, fatal, severe, warning, audit, info, config, detail, fine, finer, finest, all.**

-Once enabled the `server.xml` should look like this:
+Once enabled the **server.xml** should look like this:

 `src/main/liberty/config/server.xml`